For a printer friendly version of this form, click here FAQ’s Tax Year 2014.

 d.
 Military Dependent: Student is the dependent of a member of the Armed Forces of the USA who is stationed in AZ pursuant to military orders.
 A copy of the military orders is required.

 e.
-Prior Corporate Tax Credit Recipient: Student received a scholarship from either of the corporate school tax credit programs.
+Prior Corporate Tax Credit Recipient: Student received a scholarship from either of the corporate school tax credit programs in a prior school year.
 The Scholarship Verification Form is required.

 When will tuition grants be disbursed to the school for the tuition benefit of a student?
-AZTO distributes tuition grants on a bi-monthly basis.
+AZTO distributes tuition grants on a bi-monthly (every other month) basis.
 Once a student’s application is approved by AZTO and a recommended donation is received in that student’s name, then that tuition grant is eligible to be issued the next distribution cycle following receipt of both the approved application and the recommended contribution.
-Tuition tax credit grants are issued bi-monthly, between the third and fourth week of the month.
+Tuition tax credit grants are issued bi-monthly, by the 25th day of the award month.
 The school year distribution months are: July, September, November, January, March, & May.
 Grant distributions are made only for the current school year.

 Does AZTO make any special distributions?
 Yes.
 An additional scholarship distribution is issued each March for currently enrolled students.
-This award disbursement is made from AZTO’s general fund, where unrecommended funds are distributed.
+This award disbursement is made from AZTO’s general fund.
 This special distribution focuses heavily on financial need and special circumstances.
-Applications must be received by January 31st to be considered.
+Applications must be received by January 15th to be considered.

-My student will be entering a participating private school (K-12) for the 2014-15 school year.
+My student will be entering a participating private school (K-12) for the 2015-16 school year.
 When should we apply to AZTO?
 AZTO allows a student to participate in the tuition tax credit program up to a year prior to a student’s attendance at a participating private school.
-If a student will be receiving any donor recommended contributions the year prior, a 2013-14 approved application must be on file with AZTO.
-The pending awards will not be released to the school until the 2014-15 school year and only after a 2014-15 application has been additionally approved for the student.
+Please note a kindergarten student must be age 5 by January 1st of their kindergarten school year to be tax credit eligible.
+If a student will be receiving any donor recommended contributions the year prior, a 2014-15 approved application must be on file with AZTO.
+The pending awards will not be released to the school until the 2015-16 school year and only after a 2015-16 application has been additionally approved for the student.
 The first distribution of the new school year is in July.

 May a student receive funds from two or more school tuition organizations?
 Yes.
 However, a student may only receive tuition tax credit awards up to the annual cost of tuition.
 Any excess funds must be returned to the last awarding school tuition organization.